Ego Consciousness

 Dig deeper with Sebastian →

-Samuels illustrates the transcendent function by showing ego consciousness as the site of tension between opposing psychic forces seeking integration through a new, third position.
+Samuels illustrates the transcendent function by showing ego consciousness as the contested middle ground between unconscious opposites pressing for integration.

 Samuels, Andrew, Jung and the Post-Jungians, 1985supporting